Last Updated 10/25/2022

 When issues arise where a proposed model law does not meet the two-step test, a group can proceed to develop a guideline to address the regulatory issue.
 The issue must be consistent with the formal charges to the group.
 Guidelines are not considered to be equivalent to model laws of the NAIC.
 Rather, they are considered regulatory best practices.

 Model laws and guidelines are an important part of the national system of state-based insurance regulation.
 The model laws, when coupled with the NAIC Accreditation process, address areas where uniformity and consistency across state borders is beneficial to all.

-Status: The eight NAIC Standing Committees and their subordinated Task Forces and Working Groups handle the work to develop and approve model laws.
+Status: The nine NAIC Standing Committees and their subordinated Task Forces and Working Groups handle the work to develop and approve model laws.
 However, the NAIC Government Affairs team regularly works with state legislators and interested parties to discuss any issues of common interest to state insurance regulators and state officials.

 Committees Active on This Topic